discordjs/guide/guide/popular-topics/embeds.md

 - A field's name is limited to 256 characters and its value to 1024 characters
 - The footer text is limited to 2048 characters
 - The author name is limited to 256 characters
-- In addition, the sum of all characters in an embed structure must not exceed 6000 characters
+- The sum of all characters in an embed structure must not exceed 6000 characters
 - A bot can have one embed per message
 - A webhook can have ten embeds per message